 About

-Even though these teachings are in the Catechism, they have never been fully implemented.
+Even though these Vatican II teachings on discernment and prophetic action are in the Catechism, they have never been fully implemented.
 One result is that for the past half century, the church's spiritual influence in our society and culture has been diminishing.
-In very important areas such as today's radical individualism and killing competition, political and economic justice, war and peace, women's rights, gay rights, religious freedom, etc., we are walking our way in Christ without spiritual clarity or credible leadership.

 Anthony T. Massimini